eshaffer321/BankOfAmerica-2-GoogleSheet-API/README.md

-# Bank Of America Spreadsheet API
+# Bank Of America Google Spreadsheet API
 [![CircleCI](https://circleci.com/gh/eshaffer321/boa-spreadsheet-api.svg?style=svg)](https://circleci.com/gh/eshaffer321/boa-spreadsheet-api)

-Bank transcation categorized and inserted into a google sheet.
+Bank transactions categorized automatically inserted into a [google sheet](https://docs.google.com/spreadsheets/d/14GYLeWTUBPFWYzXMAJJV4YPmwcsf6vabkQ0-CeHSqHQ/edit?usp=sharing).
 ## About
+The motivation behind this project is that my spouse and I have different bank accounts.
+I wanted to centralize our bank transactions into a single google sheet.
+However, I don't like spending time manually inserting transactions into the sheet.
+So I created an automated way to centralize multiple bank accounts into one sheet.

+In addition, I wanted to have the transactions be categorized.
+Bank of America has categorization but often times they don't put transactions into categories that I want.
+For example, if I go to a winery that would fall under entertainment while Bank of America says it's groceries.
+So this system let's custom rules be implemented to re-categorize transactions.

-The motivation of this api is to input bank of america transactions into a categorized google sheet.
-The transcations are sent from a [https://github.com/eshaffer321/boa-web-scraper](python web scraper).
+The transaction are sent from a [python web scraper](https://github.com/eshaffer321/boa-web-scraper).
 This api is capable of creating new sheets each month from a template and inserting transactions, account balances, and income.

 ## Getting Started
 Start the project by running:
 ```
 npm install
 ```
 You will need a google service account with an authorization json file placed in `auth/private.json` This service account must be granted access to the spreadsheet for it to edit.

 ## Environment Variables
 This project uses a `.env` file for environment variables.
 This requires a spreadsheet id which can be found in the url of a google sheet.
 It also requires a sheet id, which is a template sheet that will be copied each month.
 Here is an example of the `.env` file:
 ```
 SPREADSHEET_ID=
 SHEET_ID=